esx-framework/esx_core/readme.md

 ## Notice
-Copyright© 2021 Linden and KASH
+Copyright © 2021 Linden <https://github.com/thelindat/> and KASH

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by